karimmouden/CEH-in-bullet-points/chapters/16-cloud-computing/test/3-cloud_attacks.md

 #### Cybersquatting:

-        Involves conducting phishing scams by registering a domain name that is similar to a cloud service provider.
+        Involves conducting "phishing scams" by

+                       - registering a "domain name" that is

+                                - similar to a cloud service provider.

 #### Domain hijacking: